 When do I apply insect growth regulators for psylla?

-To get the optimum effect you want to apply insect growth regulators when adults are laying large numbers of eggs.
-This tends to be around popcorn (when white blooms start to balloon) and popcorn plus 14 days for the overwintering generation and 900 and 1200 PDD for the second generation.
+To get the optimum effect of pyriproxyfen (Esteem 35WP) you want to apply insect growth regulators when adults are laying large numbers of eggs.
+This tends to be around popcorn and popcorn plus 14 days for the overwintering generation.
+Pyriproxyfen has shown reduced egg hatch for 3 to 7 days after exposure (Dunley 2001, Higbee 1995).

 Why don’t I see dead psylla after I apply an insect growth regulator?

 Growers sometimes comment that they are disappointed with insect growth regulators because after they apply them, they don’t see dead psylla.
 It is important to remember that insect growth regulators are not designed to kill adults.
-For example, in this study by Dunley the number of adults in the Esteem treatment (Figure 2 pink) is the same as the untreated.
-But because the insect growth regulator keeps eggs from maturing the number of nymphs stays much lower (Figure 2 green) compared to the untreated (white circles).

 Notes on insect growth regulators used in pear IPM